Click on a question to display your answer or get in touch with us to get more information.

 Once the adoption fee is paid, the animal will be put ‘on reserve’ for you, ensuring no one else can view or adopt them while they are still in our care.

-The adoption fee includes neutering, microchipping, first vaccination, flea and worm treatment, full vet check and behaviour assessment, a starter pack of food and a free year’s membership of Friends of The Mayhew.
+The adoption fee includes neutering, microchipping, first vaccination, flea and worm treatment, full vet check and behaviour assessment and a starter pack of food.

 Whilst our fees may seem substantial, they only go a small way to covering our costs.
 The Mayhew is a charity solely funded by the generosity of the general public and on average spends £1000 on each animal that comes in for rehoming.
 This cost covers veterinary treatment and care, food and accommodation while the animal is with us.
 Some animals are very lucky and are only with us for a short time, whilst others stay in our care for many months whilst they are recovering, before going up for adoption.

 Potential adopters will be able to meet individual animals which are judged to be suitable for their particular circumstances by an adoption officer.

 We will not reserve an animal unless we feel it is the right match for your circumstances.
 If you are interested in an animal which is already reserved you can keep an eye on our website in the event the animal becomes available for adoption again.

 No. Before you can take the animal home, we will need to carry out a home visit and the animal will need to have a final veterinary heath check.

 If you choose an animal that you would like to adopt and which we agree is a suitable match, we will reserve the animal for you.
 Payment is also taken at this time.

 Yes.
 We will only place a cat or dog on reserve once we have met and discussed the animal with you in person at The Mayhew.
 If a cat or dog is in a foster home we will place the animal on hold after a successful interview, until you are able to visit him/her in their foster home.